 Since 2018 we have been working to develop the Embrace strategy and donation stream to increase our funding and support so that this community feel included, valued, visible, safe, respected, celebrated and loved by their whānau and communities.
 We have held hui, undertaken desktop research and spoken to organisations which support trans, takatāpui and intesex people to develop this work.
 We started out asking “What is going on for women, young women, and gender-diverse young people in Aotearoa New Zealand?”.
 This has led our Trustees and staff to increasing concrete and targeted support and resources for this community, guided by the Embrace strategy.

-We envision a world where this community no longer experience discrimination and stigma within health, education, employment, state care, housing, communities and in households in our country.
-We would hope to see, in the short to medium term, evidence of increased understanding and acceptance of young people in their homes, schools, workplaces and in the community.
-We are looking for applications from organisations and groups that are led by, and work with trans, takatāpui and intersex young people to improve their wellbeing, safety and to better meet their evolving needs.
+We envision a world where this community no longer experiences discrimination and stigma within health, education, employment, state care, housing, communities and households in our country.
+We would hope to see, in the short to medium term, evidence of increased understanding and acceptance of young people in their homes, schools, workplaces and the community.
+We are looking for applications from organisations and groups that are led by, and work with trans, takatāpui and intersex young people to improve their wellbeing and safety, and to meet their evolving needs.

-To see more images from artist Huriana Kopeke-Te Aho got to https://www.instagram.com/hurianakt.a/
+To see more images from artist Huriana Kopeke-Te Aho go to https://www.instagram.com/hurianakt.a/

 Our Guiding Principles:

 We are guided by our principles while undertaking this mahi.
 Our principles are:

 - Support positive change for trans, takatāpui and intersex young people across Aotearoa New Zealand.

 - Work in a respectful way, listening to our community, working towards change by supporting organisations and groups to help achieve their goals.

 - Aid the community in their work for change at both an individual and systems level.